codyjohnathan/PokemonTranslation/README.md

 # PokemonTranslation
-Translating any Pokemon from PokéAPI: https://pokeapi.co/ to Shakespearean
+Translating any Pokemon description from PokéAPI: https://pokeapi.co/ to Shakespearean